Nasrid Granada: The Last Islamic Kingdom of Iberia

 The Fall of the Kingdom

 By the late fifteenth century, the geopolitical landscape had fundamentally changed.
 The marriage of Isabella I of Castile and Ferdinand II of Aragon united the Christian kingdoms of Iberia, allowing them to focus their combined military resources on Granada.
-A grueling decade-long war of attrition slowly dismantled the Nasrid defences.
+A gruelling decade-long war of attrition slowly dismantled the Nasrid defences.
 The Catholic Monarchs systematically captured key strongholds like Ronda, Málaga and Baza.
 In 1491, they laid siege to the capital itself, building a permanent military encampment named Santa Fe on the plains outside the city to demonstrate their resolve.

 Cut off from resupply and facing starvation, the last Nasrid ruler, Muhammad XII, known to the Christians as Boabdil, negotiated the surrender of the city.
 The Capitulations of Granada initially promised religious freedom and property rights for the Muslim population, though these terms would be broken within a decade.
 Boabdil handed over the keys to the Alhambra on the second of January 1492, bringing a definitive end to independent Islamic rule in the Iberian Peninsula.
 According to romantic legend, Boabdil paused at a mountain pass to look back at the city one last time and wept, a location still known today as the Moor's Last Sigh.